getsentry/sentry-docs/docs/clientdev/advanced.rst

 - Extra contextual data is limited to 4096 characters.
 - Messages are limited to ~10kb.
 - Http data (the body) is limited to 2048 characters.
-- Stacktrace's are limited to 50 frames.
+- Stacktraces are limited to 50 frames.
 If more are sent, data will be removed from the middle of the stack.

 crossdomain.xml